RackHD/docs/docs/rackhd/configuration.rst

       - Listening port for RackHD WebSocket Service (defaults to 9100).
     * - trustedProxy
       - Enable trust proxy in express.
 Populate req.ip with left most IP address from the XForwardFor list.
+    * - discoveryGraph
+      - Injectable name for the discovery graph that should be run against new nodes

         See documentation at https://expressjs.com/en/guide/behind-proxies.html